 - That drive completely unrealistic schedules in any environment of even moderate complexity?

-In the 1960s and 70s this promise appeared due to the advent of computers which made automatic MRP calculation possible.
-MRP was a huge leap forward because for the first time what was required could be calculated based on what was already there compared with what was needed, with the net result time phased.
 The objective of MRP was to precisely time-phase the requirements and replenishments to dramatically reduce inventory from the previous order point approach where some of everything was kept around all the time.
 This ability to calculate dependent demand through a bill of material was a significant development.
-It was no longer necessary to forecast dependent demand nor to keep large piles of inventory — requirements and timing could be calculated based on the expected demand for the parent part.
+It was no longer necessary to forecast dependent demand or to keep large piles of inventory — requirements and timing could be calculated based on the expected demand for the parent part.
 And everything was precisely netted to zero for both quantity and timing!
 It sounded like a manufacturing dream scenario - zero inventory!

 Figure 2 is logic tree that shows why this one attribute unavoidably leads directly to the Bullwhip Effect (distortions to relevant information and materials).
 The boxes at the tips of the arrows are effects of the boxes at the tail of the arrow.